martin726/f22_soci301_syllabus/Syllabus/general_components/mental_health.md

 ## Mental health

 Being a university student is stressful and can negatively impact mental health.
-The University Counseling and Testing Center provides confidential, free counseling and crisis intervention services to eligible USA students and consultation and outreach services to members of the USA community.
-More information can be found [at their website](https://www.southalabama.edu/departments/counseling/ "Counseling and Testing").
+The Counseling Center offers free counseling services to regularly enrolled students at California State University, Chico.
+There are a wide variety of reasons students come to counseling:

+- Resolving personal problems or conflicts
+- Seeking clarification and support in making important life decisions
+- Experiencing an emotional crisis due to a traumatic incident or a series of incidents
+- Help in developing personal survival skills necessary to achieve personal goals.